MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/sample-page.md

 title: Sample page

 ---
-# A Sample Page
+# A sample page
 This is a sample page which vale is used to lint, following the Google developer style guide.

+---
-# I Served *breakfast* to Someone
+## I Served *breakfast* to Someone

 > **💡** Note: The word **breakfast** is a Nigerian slang for **heartbreak** or **break up**.
 So when you **serve breakfast** to someone, you break their heart, often by breaking up with them.

 In this brief writeup, you'll get to learn:
     * Why I served breakfast to someone
     * What I like about the breakfast serving
     * About me (Yayyy 🤩🤩)
     * The breakfast and who I served

 Now, let's dive in!